mmatthews06/connect_four/README.rst

 --------

 * A Connect Four game in the console.
-* Created using Cruft_
-* ..From the cookiecutter-hypermodern-python repository mentioned below.
+* Created using Cruft_, from the cookiecutter-hypermodern-python repository mentioned below.
 * Written with Python 3.10.0, though I've confirmed that it works with 3.9.7

 The actual CLI "UX" could use some polish.
 The implementation is slightly more than a first pass, but seems pretty good right now.